fightron/core-js/collections/README.md

 # @fightron/core/collections

-Collections are just extended `Map`s which have an owner (which can be any arbritrary object).
+Collections are just extended `Map`s or `Array`s which have an owner (which can be any arbitrary object).

-It's used in many different places where string lookup is needed within a collection (search by key).
+It's used in many different places where string lookup is needed within a collection.
 Some examples:

 * Character meters
 * Character attributes
 * Character skills

-Maps are used instead of object properties because keys can have characters that are not compatible with property names (such as hyphen).

-Methods:

-* `add(object)` - adds an object to the collection, with `object.id` being used as key.
+* Etc.

+There are two "base" collections:

+* `ArrayCollection` - extends from `Array`.
+* `MapCollection` - extends from `Map`.